Whether you’re into culture, food or nature, there’s no shortage of awesome things to do in Trang, Thailand!

 Following a twisting staircase, you reach the top are greeted with lovely views of the Old Town’s streets, the coastline and rivers the stretch out to the sea.

-It’s some of the best vistas of Kantang you can get, and if you time it for the late afternoon you’ll get some stunning golden light.
+It’s some of the best things to see in Kantang, and if you time it for the late afternoon you’ll get some stunning golden light.

 Seeing as you’re by the coast, it’d be a shame to not try some of the great seafood Thailand is known for!